All Products

 • By default, the parameters are configured by DTS.
 To modify the parameters, set the Definition Status parameter to All.

 • You can select multiple columns for the Primary Key Column or Sort Key parameter from the corresponding drop-down list.
 One or more columns specified for the Primary Key Column parameter can be selected for the Partition Key parameter.
 You can select only one column for the Distribution Key parameter.
-For more information about primary key, sort key, and partition key, see Create Table.
+For more information, see CREATE TABLE.

 • You can leave the Partition Key parameter empty, but you cannot select a field that contains no data for this parameter.
 Otherwise, the data migration task fails.